 Voorhees notes that this diligence is important not just to ensure organic integrity but also to ensure product safety and brand equity are preserved.

 He also notes that in the wake of the Food Safety Modernization Act, the company “expects more federal inspectors, more regulations,” and that it is ready for them.

-Gable Top Filling: Horizon Organic’s half-gallon cartons and many Silk products are packaged along one of three gable top cartoning lines.
-Each cartoner builds, fills, and seals 120 cartons per minute.
+Horizon Organic’s half-gallon cartons and many Silk products are packaged along one of three gable top cartoning lines.
+Each cartoner builds, fills and seals 120 cartons per minute.

 Since the boxes don’t leave the aseptic chamber until they are completely sealed, the filling and packaging process prevents any possible contaminants from entering the product.
 The resultant boxes are shelf-stable and don’t need refrigeration.

-Polycarbonate Cups: International Delight branded polycarbonate (PC) cups are filled, sealed, and cut in a separate room that contains two aseptic packaging machines.
+International Delight branded polycarbonate (PC) cups are filled, sealed and cut in a separate room that contains two aseptic packaging machines.
 In this room, two billion cups per year are formed.

-These sterile conveying lines have performed at 75 to 78 percent OEE and form the cups during the filling process.
+These sterile conveying lines perform at 75 to 78 percent OEE and form the cups during the filling process.
 Individual due cups punch coffee creamer-sized impressions into a sheet of polycarbonate to create and fill 48 PC cups per pass through the machine.

 Peroxide and steam sanitation cleanse the plastic within the aseptic chamber, which is kept at one psi above atmospheric pressure.
 If a leak were to spring under these conditions, the leak would be from inside out, instead of the other way around, protecting the sterilized product.